Convex Programming Based Spectral Clustering: Experiments

 \subsection{Synthetic Data}

-The first experiments assessed how close the conductance of the clusters found by ELLI and KSC were to the graph conductance $\rho_G$.
-As it is hard to compute $\rho_G$, we used synthetic data for which an upper bound on $\rho_G$ is easily obtainable.
+The first experiments assessed how close the conductance of the $k$ clusters found by ELLI and KSC were to the $k$-way conductance $\phi_k(G)$ of the graph.
+As it is hard to compute $\phi_k(G)$, we used synthetic data for which an upper bound on $\phi_k(G)$ is easily obtainable.
 Specifically, we synthesized adjacency matrices and constructed the normalized Laplacians from them.

 We will use the following notation to describe the generation procedure.
 For integers $p$ and $q$ with $p \le q$, the notation $[p:q]$ indicates the set of all integers from $p$ to $q$.
 For instance, $[1:3] = \{1,2,3\}$.
 For a matrix $\A \in \Real^{m \times n}$ with $m \ge n$, we take a set $K = [p:q]$ satisfying $K \subset [1:n]$.
 The symbol $\A_K$ denotes the submatrix $[a_{ij} : i \in K, \ j \in K]$ of $\A$, where $a_{ij}$ is the $(i,j)$th element of $\A$,